compcareFacebook

 How do I add an additional dependant?

 Download this form, complete it and email it back to [email protected].
 Alternatively call 0861 222 777 and a friendly support specialist will assist you with updating your banking details.
+Please note that the following documents need to be attached to the application form if applicable to the dependant:

 • Previous medical scheme membership certificates.